sergevar/paulgrahamblog/cleaned/convergence.md

 [^3]: Or a phone that is actually a computer.
 I'm not making any predictions about the size of the device that will replace TV, just that it will have a browser and get data via the Internet.

 [^4]: Emmett Shear writes: "I'd argue the long tail for sports may be even larger than the long tail for other kinds of content.
 Anyone can broadcast a high school football game that will be interesting to 10,000 people or so, even if the quality of production is not so good."

-Thanks to Sam Altman, Trevor Blackwell, Nancy Cook, Michael Seibel, Emmett Shear, and Fred Wilson for reading drafts of this.